wireseo/tp/docs/UserGuide.md

 ## 8. Glossary
 ### 8.1 Difference Between `Consultations` and `Mastery Checks`
-`Mastery Checks` are a specific type of `Consultations` that is mandatory and graded in CS1101S, unlike normal consultations, and thus are displayed in separate tabs in Jarvis.
+`Mastery Checks` are a specific type of `Consultations` that is mandatory and graded in CS1101S, unlike normal `Consultations`, and thus are displayed in separate tabs in Jarvis.

 ## 9. FAQ